Timendus/chip8-test-suite/README.md

 ### The menu

-The test asks you to choose the platform and resolution you are targeting:
+The test asks you to choose the platform and resolution you are targeting.
+For SUPER-CHIP `lores`, it will also ask you to choose between "modern" or "legacy" behaviour.
+When in doubt, go for the "modern" one.

 ![Choosing a target platform in the scrolling test](./pictures/scrolling-platform.gif)